 Village Academy embeds AVID strategies within the instructional programming for K-12.
 Students begin learning organizational skills as early as Kindergarten and our AVID culture can be seen throughout the school and within the curriculum.
-To further build upon our college going mindset students have consistent presentations from local colleges, attend an annual college fairs, visits local colleges, / universities and 100% of our seniors apply to and are accepted to at least 1 college.
-Students receive one on one financial aid sessions with a financial aid advisor, organized by our in-house guidance counselor and Graduation Coaches.
-The Graduation Coaches plan for mentoring opportunities and provide students with one on one graduation coaching.
+To further build upon our college-going mindset students have consistent presentations from local colleges, attend an annual college fairs, visits local colleges, / universities and 100% of our seniors apply to and are accepted to at least 1 college.
+Students receive one-on-one financial aid sessions with a financial aid advisor, organized by our inhouse guidance counselor and Graduation Coaches.
+The Graduation Coaches plan for mentoring opportunities and provide students with one-on-one graduation coaching.
 Proudly, Village has boasted a 100% graduation rate between 97-100% for the last 3 years, which is a testament to how our Small School Continuum works to support students in need of an individualized experience.
-Village Academy currently offers AICE General Papers, AICE Language, Pre-IT, Applied Technology, and Digital Citizenship in elementary.
+Village Academy currently offers AP Pre-Calc, AP Government, Pre-AICE, AICE US, AICE International, AICE General Papers, AICE Language, Pre-IT, Applied Technology, and Digital Citizenship (at the elementary level).
 Village supports students in reaching their goals of dual enrollment with ACT/SAT tutoring.
 Bound for College and Take Stock in Children currently partner with many students to support and enrich their educational experience at Village.
 Take Stock in Children has provided numerous four year scholarships to our students (UF, FIU) while Bound for College has helped students under DACA obtain full scholarships to schools such as FAU.
 Village Academy works with the Delray Beach Police Explorers Program and creates opportunities for interested students.
 Students have the opportunity to participate in college tours including those offered by Palm Beach State where they have the opportunity to sign on site with institutions of higher education.

-Transition from Early Childhood Education Programs to Elementary School
+Transition From Early Childhood to Elementary School